-The governing body of each school is required to establish a register which lists for each member of the governing body and management team (including the head teacher and bursar), any business interests they or any member of their immediate family have; details of any other educational establishments that they govern; and any relationship between school staff and members of the governing body.
+The governing body of each school is required to establish a register which lists for each member of the governing body and management team (including the head teacher and School Business Manager/Bursar), any business interests they or any member of their immediate family have; details of any other educational establishments that they govern; and any relationship between school staff and members of the governing body.
 The register must be kept up to date with notification of changes and through annual review of entries, and to make the register available for inspection by governors, staff and parents, and the authority and to publish the register on a publicly accessible website.
-Details of the contents of the register must be made available to the Director of Children's, Education & Early Help Services and Chief Finance Officer upon request.